Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 }
 ```

-so that the final Organic carbon stocks in t/ha is (see Eq. ??):
+so that the final Organic carbon stocks in t/ha is:

 ```